mosryx/phasma/secondary-evidence.md

 The **Revenant** will move at 1 m/s if it doesn't know the players location or can't see the player.
 Otherwise it will move at 3 m/s.

+The **Twins** have a decreased hunt speed when it initiates a hunt from the location of the "real" twin, moving at 1.5 m/s.

 ## Doesn't accelerate in LoS

 The **Jinn** will move at a speed of 2.5 m/s if it has LoS on a player while the fuse box is on during a hunt.
 However, when it gets within 3 meters of the player, it returns to standard speeds.